pycurl/pycurl/src/docstrings/curl_errstr.rst

-errstr() -> String.
+errstr() -> string

-Return the internal libcurl error buffer string.
+Return the internal libcurl error buffer of this handle as a string.